 Enjoying the Galapagos by island hopping puts many options for active days exploring on the table.
 Day trips can take you to uninhabited islands, secluded beaches, high vistas of volcanoes, and secluded islets where sea turtles, penguins, sea lions, and rays swim alongside while snorkeling.
 Here are a few highlights to kick start your list of things to include.

 Los Tuneles is located on the western shore of Isabela, an hour boat ride from Puerto Villamil.
-It’s a network of lava bridges and sparking clear pools where giant sea turtles, white-tipped reef sharks, and sea lions vie for the attention in the water and blue-footed boobies are at arm’s length on land.
+It’s a network of lava bridges and sparkling clear pools where giant sea turtles, white-tipped reef sharks, and sea lions vie for the attention in the water and blue-footed boobies are at arm’s length on land.

 Las Tintoreras is an islet off of the bay of Puerto Villamil and one of the best places in the islands to see Galapagos penguins, colonies of marine iguanas, and white-tipped reef sharks.
 It’s another hip spot to snorkel, the waters off the shore are teaming with marine life including sharks and sea turtles.